mr-ravin/mr-ravin/README.md

   - [ARTIFICIAL INTELLIGENCE ENABLED AUTOMATED SYSTEM FOR TARGETED CONTENT ON DISPLAY DEVICES](https://drive.google.com/file/d/1bIFOYvdC-o79tPRa6TgO5GwusEhNK__f/view)
 -  :octocat: 50+ software projects and repositories on Github.
 - 😎 Working experience in product-focused startups in the field of Deep Learning, Machine Learning, Computer Vision, and Natural Language Processing.
-- 😇 Along with this, he has done some paintings and related work in the field of Arts, and have also authored some works in the English literature.
-All these experiences have given him a broader view of life, and help understand the world better.
+- 😇 Along with this, he has done some paintings and related work in the field of Arts 🎨, and have also authored some works in the English literature🖋️.
+All these experiences have given him a broader view of life, 😇 and help understand the world better.

 🤩 Excited to know more, do visit his personal website: [RAVIN KUMAR](https://mr-ravin.github.io)